 Although we all know this, this is still a mistake I see too often.
 I know these kinds of errors are one of my pitfalls (so I hope you don’t my errors in this blog).
 So, when I was applying I always had my resume and cover letter checked by someone I knew to do a final check before uploading my application.

 I thought it was common to do it this way, only to find out later on that most people never share their resumes or cover letter with others.
 But, that’s a whole other topic.
 Let’s save that for another blog.

 Now, what should you do to set up a profile that will attract the attention of the hiring manager?
 There is one thing really important which is the Link to Experience.

 If we focus on the content of the resume – what words to use and how to reflect your responsibilities and achievements in your resume depend highly on what is asked for by the company you are applying at.
 It is all about “The link to experience”

 With this link to experience thing, I mean that you are actually going to link your experience to the things asked for in the vacancy.
 Look at the requirements and the things they want you to accomplish in the new opportunity and show in your resume you did this in the past or that you are ready to jump in.

 How to actually do this – this is what I teach people when working with me.
-This is what I will also show you in-depth in the Get Hired programme which starts on February 3.
+This is what I will also show you in-depth in the Get Hired programme.